 What’s more, in order to handle a cyclist riding at full tilt or out of the saddle, smart bikes are usually heavy and have large bases, so they’re not something you will want to lug around.
 Nor will they fit in the bottom of a cupboard when not in use.

 With that in mind, you’ll want to make sure you’ve got the space for a smart bike, with an electricity supply close by so it’s set up ready to ride.

 Plus, all that tech is pricey – a dedicated smart indoor bike will set you back at least four figures, and a lot more for the latest crop of machinery.

-The flip side, of course, is a dedicated, high-tech training tool ready to jump onto at any point.
+The flip side, of course, is a dedicated, high-tech training tool ready for you to jump on at any point.